asa55/md2apkg-run/README.md

 This repo is a thin wrapper around [`md2apkg`](https://github.com/Steve2955/md2apkg) (converts `.md` to the format Anki requires, `.apkg`.
 [Click here](https://github.com/Steve2955/md2apkg) to navigate to that repo, props to the author).
 There is a limited feature set, but it's a very clean solution for source control purposes imo and I'm not worried about using Anki's full feature set.

+It's possible there is a better way of accomplishing what I'm doing here to trigger the `md2apkg` using GitHub Actions.
+If I figure that out, you'll see the changes propagated into this project.
+FYSA

-The pain point this repo solves is that `md2apkg` requries you to work locally.
+The pain point this repo solves is that `md2apkg` requries you to work locally as far as I can tell.
 I generally don't like installing tools on my desktop and wanted GitHub Actions to do the heavy lifting for me, hence the creation of `actions-convert-md-into-anki-flashcards`.
 This repo basically lets GitHub Actions do the heavy lifting.

 ## How do I use it?